Pan African Universities Debating Championship

 Pan-African Universities Debating Championship (PAUDC) is the biggest intercollegiate debate championship in Africa, established in 2008 by the University of Botswana Debate Masters Association.
 PAUDC is held in the British Parliamentary debate format (involving four teams of two people in each debate).

-The current PAUDC champions are Ayafa Tonye and Edwin Ochiedo from Veritas University.
-The 2022 edition was hosted by Strathmore University in Kenya and was dubbed Paudc Mashujaa.

 The 2021 edition of the PAUDC was the 2nd edition to be held virtually as a result of travel restrictions and other issues caused by the COVID-19 pandemic.
-The virtual tournament was hosted by the University of Botswana Debate Masters Association in Botswana under the theme, “Channelling the roots of African Debate.”
+The virtual tournament was hosted by the University of Botswana Debate Masters Association in Botswana under the theme, “Channeling the roots of African Debate.”

+The current PAUDC champions are Menzimuhle Ncube and Providence Nhongo of University of Cape Town.

+The 2025 Edition and the 17th Edition of this tournament, will be hosted in Johannesburg, South Africa at the University of the Witwatersrand and has been slated for the 1st - 8th of December 2025.

 History

 The OSI African Regional Office and the Youth Initiative partnered with the Pan-African Universities Debating Championship (PAUDC) organizing committee and the University of Botswana to organize the first-ever Pan African Universities Debating Championship in 2008 to provide students from various African universities the opportunity to interrogate issues of African and Global importance.